Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 Our language also includes a non-deterministic assignment $\chavoc{y}$ (also called \emph{havoc}), which allows us to model unbounded non-determinism.
 Together with $\mathbf{assume}$, it can for instance model the generation of random numbers between bounds: $\cassign{y}{\mathit{randIntBounded}(a, b)}$ can be modeled as $\chavoc{y} \cseq \cassume{a \leq y \leq b}$.

-The big-step semantics of our language is standard, and formally defined in \figref{fig:semantics}.
+The big-step semantics of our language is standard, and formally defined in \ifextended{\appref{app:definitions} (\figref{fig:semantics})}{our extended version~\cite{hhlExtended}}.
 The rule for $\chavoc{x}$ allows $x$ to be updated with any value $v$. $\cassume{b}$ leaves the state unchanged if $b$ holds; otherwise, the semantics gets stuck to indicate that there is no execution in which $b$ does \emph{not} hold.
 The command $\cnif{C_1}{C_2}$ non-deterministically executes either $C_1$ or $C_2$. $\cnwhile{C}$ non-deterministically either performs another loop iteration or terminates.

 Note that our language does not contain any command that could fail (in particular, expression evaluation is total, such that division-by-zero and other errors cannot occur).
 Runtime failures could easily be modeled by instrumenting the program with a special Boolean variable $\mathit{err}$ that tracks whether a runtime error has occurred and skips the rest of the execution if this is the case.